We are seeking new members for our Board of Directors!

 DYF is dedicated to improving the lives of children, teens and families affected by Type 1 diabetes (T1D).
 Founded in 1938, the organization is a leader in the diabetes camping and resident education industry serving more than 2,000 individuals annually through summer and year-round programs.
 DYF believes that every child with T1D should have the benefit of our lifesaving programs and works year round to raise the necessary funds to meet the demand for our services.

 DYF’s mission is to improve the quality of life for children, teens and families affected by diabetes.
 The organization provides recreation and education within a supportive community, encouraging personal growth, knowledge and independence.

 While day-to-day operations are led by DYF’s Executive Director (ED), the Board-ED relationship is a partnership, and the involvement of the Board is critical, expected, and required by law.
-Board members are strongly encouraged to attend one program at minimum every two years.

 Position Title Member of the Board of Directors

 Reports to President, Board of Directors

 Time Commitment 5-hours per month, on average.
 May increase due to special events, projects and committee work.
 Board meetings will be held quarterly, with an annual day-long board retreat.

 Length of Term 3-year term, 2 terms maximum unless on the Executive Committee.
 Executive Committee members may serve 3 terms maximum.

 - Represent the public’s best interest in making leadership, financial, and strategic decisions for the organization.

 - Oversee and approve DYF’s annual budget, audit reports, tax returns, and material business decisions; being informed of, and meeting all legal and fiduciary responsibilities.